-Short-term The European Commission and the UK government should promptly arrange discussions about the implications of a 'no deal' Brexit for researchers involved in EU-funded projects.
-The Government should take up recommendations given to the Lords to maximise certainty and stability on Erasmus, Jean Monnet and Horizon2020 projects by providing further information on the practical operation of underwrite guarantees, reciprocity, oversightand collaboration.
-The government should work with universities to fully communicate EU students' eligibility for home fees/loans for those starting courses in 2020-21, and ensure that any future changes are announced at least 18 months ahead of implementation.
-(UUK, 2019c) Mid-term The government should reconsider the three-year limit to the European Temporary Leave to Remain scheme and guarantee EU students entering under this scheme that they will be able to stay for the duration of their course and graduate.
+Short-term The European Commission and the UK gover of a 'no deal' Brexit for researchers involved i The Government should take up recommend Erasmus, Jean Monnet and Horizon2020 pro of underwrite guarantees, reciprocity, oversig The government should work with universitie for those starting courses in 2020-21, and en ahead of implementation.
+(UUK, 2019c) Mid-term The government should reconsider the three and guarantee EU students entering under th course and graduate.
 (UUK, 2019c).
-Details of a full-funded replacement scheme to Erasmus+ should be published and publicised; students due to go abroad in year 2 or 3 of their degree have already started their course and face huge uncertainty.
-(UUK, 2019a) Fully-funded UK replacements for Horizon 2020, European Research Council and Marie Sklodowska Curie Actions to be in place to ensure like-for-like current funding options, and sustaining the UK's current global standing.
-Long-term In addition to fully-costed UK replacements for existing UK-EU research structures, the government needs to commit to actively seeking and funding third-country participation by UK researchers: EU and non-EU within these structures.
-The government will need to begin work now on future arrangements regarding mutual recognition of professional qualifications.
+Details of a full-funded replacement scheme i go abroad in year 2 or 3 of their degree have Fully-funded UK replacements for Horizon 20 to be in place to ensure like-for-like current fu global standing.
+Long-term In addition to fully-costed UK replacements for to actively seeking and funding third-country p The government will need to begin work now qualifications.